CODE REALIZE: GUARDIAN OF REBIRTH

 Lupin prides himself of his crafty skills of escapism and has a lot of clever plans up his sleeve to retort to when faced danger.
 During the common route, he made a promise to Cardia to grant her her wish, of wanting to touch and feel the warmth of another human being.
 He also promised to help her get rid of the poison in her body.
 In his route, He kept all his promises and did so, with style!

 Lupin’s story was the truth route in Code Realize Guardian of Rebirth.
 It’s where everything was put together, concluding the rest of the other character route’s cliffhangers.
 It’s also, the only route that had “Code Realize” as the chapter title.
 To put it simply, his route was the grand finale.
-Although I felt that his past story lacked in depth as it only touched on a few events of his life as a gentleman thief in training, I love how the romance never took a back seat in his story while it brought about the perfect conclusion of the game’s plot, all at the same time.
+Although I felt that his past story lacked in depth as it only touched on a few events of his life as a gentleman thief in training, I love how the romance never took a back seat in his story while delivering the perfect conclusion of the game’s plot, all at the same time.

 Code Realize is one of my favorite Otome Visual Novel titles.
 It’s one of those “play it once ~ and become a fan for life” type games.
 I pretty much got fully invested with the characters quickly, and I thought each of their stories were consistently good.
 The steampunk old London setting was quite captivating too, and all the love interests were very enjoyable it’s hard to choose a favorite.

 Perhaps its only downside was that the game was too long, it probably took me 50-60 hours to finish the entire thing.
 So if you’re not very fond of lengthy gameplays, the long common story may turn you off.
 I didn’t see this as an issue though, because I believe all the narratives were necessary to get a full grasp of the whole story.
 It also helps the player get to know more about the main characters and their individual motives.